tsmx/gcp-get-env/README.md

 The output of the gcloud command will show you the URL of the deployed function/service to be called.

-To help you being preotected from unwanted expenses (keep in minde the endpoints will be publicly available!), the deployments will use an maxConcurrency of 1 for the cloud functions and the smallest instance type F1 with a count of 1 for the app engine services.
+To help you being protected from unwanted expenses (keep in mind the endpoints will be **publicly available**!), the deployments will use an maxConcurrency of 1 for the cloud functions and the smallest instance type F1 with a count of 1 for the app engine services.

 ## Provided endpoints